 Blanchard, who retired earlier this month after spending his 34-year teaching career at Pinellas Central, said he hopes the program will continue next year with Ogle at the helm.
 Further, Blanchard said he hoped to see a partnership created with local high schools, where high school students could be trained to use the puppets and, in turn, teach the craft to elementary school students.

 Besides appearing in school programs, the puppets are used on the morning news show on Wednesdays to discuss the monthly character trait.

 Librarian Kathy Phelan, who produces the news show, said that Zulu is a great role model and someone the kids can relate to.
 "He's a folk hero, and I think kids need that," she said.

-On Friday, heading to the media room to get ready for the morning news show, Ogle was stopped in the hallway by a handful of students, who wanted to say hello to Zulu or give him a pat on the head.
+On a Friday earlier this month, heading to the media room to get ready for the morning news show, Ogle was stopped in the hallway by a handful of students, who wanted to say hello to Zulu or give him a pat on the head.
 Though he's one of the school's most popular charges, Zulu has maintained an aura of mystery.
 His origins are unknown, and many students don't know that he's 9 years old.